As more and more people change careers in their later years, we take a closer look into why people over 50 make great personal trainers!

 Interested in discovering a little more about this rewarding career path?
 Find out how to become a personal trainer

 Did you know that there are over 23.2 million people aged 50 and over in the UK (that’s over a third of the population) so you’ll have plenty of potential clients to target your personal training business towards (not to mention the other age groups that will also benefit from training with someone with more life experience).

-Here are some other tips to boost your PT business
+Here are some other tips to boost your personal trainer business

 People often choose to re-train and enter the fitness industry for the sense of satisfaction and fulfilment this career gives – you’re able to help others look and feel better about themselves and make inherent changes that benefit their lives.

 When we reach our 50s/60s, we’ve worked most our lives in a career that we weren’t particularly passionate about – it pays the bills but it’s not been anything special; sound familiar?

 When the time comes to think about what happens in the next chapter of our lives, it’s worth actively seeking the happiness we get from being able to indulge in our interests and passions – if that’s health and fitness, personal training might be what you’ve been looking for!

 You’ll get to enjoy the social side of being a personal trainer, meet all kinds of new people that share the same passions as you, and make new friends!